| |

 that random numbers are unlikely to work because of security algorithms.
 Presumably age verification companies could strengthen the security by testing that a small transaction works, but this intuitively this would have significant cost implications.
 I

 guess that to achieve any level of take up, age verification needs to be cheap for both websites and viewers.
-Community Spirit It was very heartening to see how many people were helpfully contributing their thoughts
+Community Spirit It was very heartening to see how many people were helpfully contributing their thoughts about

-about testing the age verification software.
+testing the age verification software.
 Over the course of a couple of hours reading, I learnt an awful lot about how websites hide and protect video content, and what tools are available to see through the protection.
-I suspect that many
+I suspect that many others

-enter all their credit card details again to subscribe, may be a hurdle too far.
+credit card details again to subscribe, may be a hurdle too far.
 Update: The Guardian reports that age verification were easily circumvented 22nd April 2019.
 See

 article from theguardian.com